Resident234/php.net/pages/www.php.net_language.namespaces.basics.php.md

 ```

-Now if you class String was defined in the same namespace as Object then you don&apos;t have to specify a full namespace path:
+Now if you class String was defined in the same namespace as Object then you don't have to specify a full namespace path: